 IT infrastructure like servers, virtual machines, and containers are the primary targets of security attacks.
 Companies would be well advised to ensure all components of the infrastructure on which the data sits and travels through as well as the actual data itself is fully secure beginning with controlled, authorized, and authenticated access to them.
 Organizations should begin with the least privilege and then assign additional privilege only based on legitimate requirements.

 Cybersecurity is an integral part of a company’s business strategy.
 It is not just an IT issue but a business issue.
 Rollout of a security strategy requires careful planning and smart implementation.
 It needs to look at people, process as well as technology in order to ensure successful adoption.
 Every link in the security chain needs to be hardened.
-Zero Trust Security plays an important role and is worth being included in the overall security architecture framework on the organization.
+Zero Trust Security plays an important role and is worth being included in the overall cyber security apps architecture framework on the organization.